OpenRiak/riak_test/doc/SIMPLE_SETUP.md

 ./riak_test -c rtdev -t verify_crdt_capability -b leveled
 ```

-Individual tests will abort on failure, but leave the riak instances running so that you can attach to them via riak_console and examine the state at the point of the failure.
+Individual tests will abort on failure, but leave the riak instances running so that you can attach to them via `riak remote_console` and examine the state at the point of the failure.
+The logs for each node will be available in the `~/rt/riak/current/dev/dev{n}/riak/log` path.

+When updating a test, run `make all` before re-running the test.

+In future versions (`openriak-3.4` and beyond), riak_test changes should also be verified using `./rebar3 as check do xref, dialyzer`.
+Validation is not currently supported in `openriak-3.2`.